devonfw/devon4ng-library/projects/devon4ng/authorization/README.md

 $ yarn add @devon4ng/authorization
 ```

+To install **the correct vesion for your Angular project** please refer to the [@devon4ng/authorization versions](https://www.npmjs.com/package/@devon4ng/authorization?activeTab=versions) available.

 ## Usage

 This`devon4ng` Authorization Module mainly focuses on protecting your routes so that they can only be accessed by authorized users (having specific rights).